 Bronchitis is an inflammation of the bronchial tubes, the airways that carry air to your lungs.
-It causes a cough that often brings up mucus, as well as shortness of breath, wheezing, and chest tightness.
+It causes a cough that often brings up mucus.
+It can also cause shortness of breath, wheezing, a low fever, and chest tightness.
 There are two main types of bronchitis: acute and chronic.

 The same viruses that cause colds and the flu often cause acute bronchitis.
-These viruses spread through the air when people cough, or through physical contact (for example, on unwashed hands).
+These viruses spread through the air when people cough, or though physical contact (for example, on unwashed hands).
 Being exposed to tobacco smoke, air pollution, dusts, vapors, and fumes can also cause acute bronchitis.
-Bacteria can also cause acute bronchitis, but not as often as viruses.
+Less often, bacteria can also cause acute bronchitis.

 Treatments include rest, fluids, and aspirin (for adults) or acetaminophen to treat fever.
 A humidifier or steam can also help.
 You may need inhaled medicine to open your airways if you are wheezing.
-You probably do not need antibiotics.
-They don't work against viruses - the most common cause of acute bronchitis.
-If your healthcare provider thinks you have a bacterial infection, he or she may prescribe antibiotics.
+Antibiotics won't help if the cause is viral.
+You may get antibiotics if the cause is bacterial.

 NIH: National Heart, Lung, and Blood Institute

 - Acute Bronchitis (American Academy of Family Physicians) Available in Spanish

 - Acute Bronchitis (American Lung Association)

 - Bronchitis (National Heart, Lung, and Blood Institute) Available in Spanish